A Typical Volunteer Experience

 You will be working with a New Orleans Area Habitat for Humanity member throughout the day.
 If you have previous experience with a certain skill and would like to utilize it please inform your supervisor.
 However, this does not ensure that you will be doing this line of work.
 Also, please inform your supervisor if you have any physical limitations, safety concerns, or are uncomfortable in any situation.
 Throughout the day if you have any questions do not hesitate to ask one of the Habitat staff.
 We recognize many of our volunteers may have little or no construction experience, and we hope to make this a learning experience for everyone.

 You are required to wear closed-toed, close-heeled shoes (i.e. no sandals).
-As a reminder, please remember that your clothes will likely become dirty.
+Please remember that your clothes will likely become dirty.
 The weather fluctuates frequently, so please stay informed of weather conditions.
 If it is sunny, you may wish to bring sunglasses and sunscreen with you; if it is rainy, you may wish to bring a rain jacket.
 You may also wish to bring insect repellent.
 Please ensure that clothing is not too tight or too short.

 In case of rain